Reach our technical support team on our helpdesk

 Last October, the PDF Association held a series of webinars about various aspects of the PDF format.
 Our technical presentations covered PDF/A conversion and validation and the growing low code/no code ecosystem for PDF tools.
 Remote for the second year in a row, the PDF event hosted 24 technical conferences over the month of October. […]

-Hi Everyone!
-We’re happy to announce our new PDF/A validator, available with the latest release.
+We’re happy to announce our new PDFA validator, available with the latest release.
 Why is it important to validate PDF/A files?
 Long term archiving is a critical requirement for many industries.
-Because of the complexity of PDF document format, it is very important to validate if all the PDF/A specification requirements are met. […]
+Because of the complexity of PDF document format, it is very important to validate if all the PDF/A specification requirements are met.
+To be […]

 Communicating ideas in digital documents can often be made much clearer through the use of layers.
 Layers have been supported in PDF documents since version 1.5 through optional content groups (OCGs), also known as PDF layers.
 “Optional” is key here.
 OCGs allow us to group images or annotations together, then control their visibility based on […]

-Previously published in the PDf Optimization In-depth Series: 1.
-Introduction to the Optimization of Existing PDF files: Methods 2.
-Lossless Methods: Optimization of Document Content 3.
-Lossless Methods: Compression of Streams and Fonts Sometimes, when acceptable or necessary, it may be interesting to recompress images already included in an existing PDF file to reduce the […]
+Previously published in the PDf Optimization In-depth Series: Sometimes, when acceptable or necessary, it may be interesting to recompress images already included in an existing PDF file to reduce the file size.
+The PDF specification allows for seven compression schemes for such purposes.
+All of them can be used to compress images.
+Among these different […]